-Keywords; flax seed nutrition information, health benefits of flax seeds, grinding flax seed, butter is back, anti inflammatory omega 3
+Keywords; flax seed nutrition information, butter is back, anti inflammatory omega 3, oleic acid.

 Researchers have found that the ratio of Omega 3 to Omega 6 oils in the diet is very important.
 Both are vitally important, healthy oils, but, and it's a BIG BUT, the ratio is just as important.
 And in the Western diet, the ratio is way out of sinc.
 We consume far too much omega 6 and not nearly enough omega 3.

 When we get that ratio wrong, it sets up inflammation in the body, arthritis in the joints, inflammation in the blood vessels leading to atherosclerosis with all its attendant diseases.
 Get the ratio right (by raising the omega-3) and it means less cardiovascular disease, less stroke, less autoimmune diseases like lupus, less cancer, and surprisingly less backache.

 Ring in flax seed omega, and fish oil, the two richest sources of omega-3.
 There are big differences though.

 And the fields are white unto harvest.
 This village church in Kent, England is surrounded by fields of flax.
 They're often blue too.
 It all goes to animal feed, my cousin tells me.
 Big mistake, what's good for the cow and pig, is good for the human too.

 But the health benefits of flax seeds far exceed their omega-3 content.
 They are also rich in a particular fibre called a "lignan".
 Lignans have very powerful anti-inflammatory properties too.
 That means eating flax seed has proven cardiovascular benefits, arthritis benefits too, over and above flaxseed oil.
 But how do you easily include flax seed in your diet?

 There's interesting new research coming out on the improvement of patients with diabetes, and Metabolic syndrome: